vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

-This includes, among earlier authors, such people as Puṇyānanda, who was the master of Amṛtānanda, who often refers to his *Kāmakalāvilāsa* , [^13] and Śivānanda or Vidyānanda, both of whom commented on the YH but also wrote various ritual, theological, or philosophical works.
+This includes, among earlier authors, such people as Puṇyānanda, who was the master of Amṛtānanda, who often refers to his *Kāma-kalā-vilāsa* , [^13] and Śivānanda or Vidyānanda, both of whom commented on the YH but also wrote various ritual, theological, or philosophical works.
 Later came Lakṣmīdhara \(16th c.\) and the polymath Bhāskararāya \(c. a.d.
-1700\), who wrote a commentary on the YH to which we sometimes refer here; Kaśināthabha ṭ ṭ a is also worth mentioning.
+1700\), who wrote a commentary on the YH to which we sometimes refer here; Kaśināthabhaṭṭa is also worth mentioning.

 The tradition includes such works as the vast mythical and speculative *Tripurārahasya* , a number of Tantras or Tantric compilations such as the *Gandharvatantra* , the *Tantrarāja* , the *Tripurārṇava* , the *Śaktisa ṅgama* , the *Vidyārṇava* , and so on.
 There are Upaniṣads, too, such as the *Tripurā* , the *Tripurāttāpinī* , or the *Bhāvanopaṇiṣad* .
 Very important from the ritual point of view is the *Paraśurāmakalpasūtra* \(where the goddess is Lalitā\), commented on by Umānanda in the *Nityotsava* \(1745\) and then by Rameśvara in 1831.
 A number of other works—digests, ritual manuals, hymns, and